SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 intermixing of nationalities, lack of population exchange, and independence declarations of various states complicated the process.
 As a result, each new state found alien minorities within its borders and next of kin under foreign rule (Palmer 692).
-These cultural divides, suspiciously reminiscent of the Slavic misrepresentations in the pre-war Austrian Empire, led to numerous fractured states with disgruntled populations.
-The newly-formed buffer states, including Lithuania, Latvia, Poland, and Czechoslovakia, were generally Parliamentary democracies
+The newly-formed buffer states, including Lithuania, Latvia, Poland, and Czechoslovakia, were generally Parliamentary democracies, These cultural divides, suspiciously reminiscent of the Slavic misrepresentations in the pre-war Austrian Empire, led to numerous fractured states with disgruntled populations.

 ## Furthermore, the colonial aftermath of the first world war was neither democratic nor liberating.